decentraland/adr/content/ADR-153-transform-sdk-component.md

 #### When an entity A is added to an entity B but the engine does not know about entity B

 - The engine MUST assume that the entity B is valid, even though "it doesn't exist" because no component is registered to it.
-- The assumption for the `Transform` component of the entity B is that the entity have a `Transform.Identity` component.
+- The assumption for the `Transform` component of the entity B is that the entity has a `Transform.Identity` component.

 #### When the engine is made aware of the real Transform component of entity B